JetBrains/intellij-sdk-docs/basics/architectural_overview/documents.md

 * `Document.addDocumentListener()` allows receiving notifications about changes in a particular `Document` instance.
 * `EditorFactory.getEventMulticaster().addDocumentListener()` allows receiving notifications about changes in all open documents.
-* Subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus to receive notifications when a `Document` is saved or reloaded from disk.
+* Subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus receives notifications when a `Document` is saved or reloaded from disk.

 ## What are the rules of working with Documents?

 The general read/write action rules are in effect.
-In addition to that, any operations which modify the contents of the document must be wrapped in a command (`CommandProcessor.getInstance().executeCommand()`).
+Besides, any operations which modify the contents of the document must be wrapped in a command (`CommandProcessor.getInstance().executeCommand()`).
 `executeCommand()` calls can be nested, and the outermost `executeCommand()` call is added to the undo stack.
 If multiple documents are modified within a command, undoing this command will, by default, show a confirmation dialog to the user.